clearlinux/dockerfiles/postgres/README.md

 - [`postgres-deployment.yaml`](https://github.com/clearlinux/dockerfiles/blob/master/postgres/postgres-deployment.yaml): example using default configuration with secret to create a basic postgres service.

-To deploy the image on a Kubernetes cluster:
+- [`postgres-deployment-conf.yaml`](https://github.com/clearlinux/dockerfiles/blob/master/postgres/postgres-deployment-conf.yaml): example using your own custom configuration with secret to create  postgres service.

-1. Review the contents of the template file and edit appropriately for your needs.
+If you want to deploy `postgres-deployment.yaml` on a Kubernetes cluster:

 2. Create secret for postgres service.